Large power spectrum and primordial black holes in the effective theory of inflation: Discussion

 \item[$\ast$] Finally, a gradient instability often appears as well in bouncing cosmologies (see, e.g., \cite{Libanov:2016kfc,Kobayashi:2016xpl,Pirtskhalava:2014esa,Creminelli:2016zwa,Cai:2016thi}).
 It might be interesting to understand whether such an instability can also lead in those scenarios to a large power spectrum.
 This would open to addressing the formation of PBHs in such alternative cosmologies, like bouncing and genesis models.\footnote{See \cite{Chen:2016kjx} for previous works on PBH formation in bouncing cosmological scenarios.}

 \end{itemize}

-\paragraph{Acknowledgements.} We thank Jose Beltr\'an Jim\'enez, Sebastian Garcia-Saenz, Lam Hui, Alberto Nicolis, Gonzalo Palma, Mauro Pieroni and Enrico Trincherini for useful discussions and comments.
+\paragraph{Acknowledgements.} We thank Jose Beltr\'an Jim\'enez, {Jacopo Fumagalli,} Sebastian Garcia-Saenz, Lam Hui, Alberto Nicolis, Gonzalo Palma, Mauro Pieroni, S\'ebastien Renaux-Petel, Enrico Trincherini {and Lukas Witkowski} for useful discussions and comments.
 The work of GB and SC has been funded by a Contrato de Atracci\'on de Talento (Modalidad 1) de la Comunidad de Madrid (Spain), number 2017-T1/TIC-5520 and the IFT Centro de Excelencia Severo Ochoa Grant SEV-2016-0597.
 The work of GB has also been funded by MCIU (Spain) through contract PGC2018-096646-A-I00.
 LS is supported by Simons Foundation Award No.~555117.